Confused About Probation Notice Period: Can I Resign with Just 30 Days' Notice?

 karthi-kj

-I joined my current company 3 months back, I am in my probation period.
+I joined my current company 3 months ago, and I am in my probation period.
 I want to resign.
+In the offer letter, they mentioned the following:

-1.2 The Company may at its sole discretion extend the period of probation for such further period as it deems fit, or it may terminate the employee before the completion of the period with or without cause upon written notice of thirty (30) days or pay in lieu thereof.
+1.2 The Company may, at its sole discretion, extend the period of probation for such a further period as it deems fit, or it may terminate the employee before the completion of the period with or without cause upon written notice of thirty (30) days or pay in lieu thereof.

-In termination: subject to clause 1.2 either party can terminate - notice period of 2 months.
+Regarding termination: Subject to clause 1.2, either party can terminate with a notice period of 2 months.

-Why company giving 30 days of notice, what if I need to resign?
-Why should I serve 2months?
+Why is the company giving 30 days of notice?
+What if I need to resign?
+Why should I serve 2 months?
+Would they allow me to serve 30 days?

 umakanthan53